-Apache ActiveMQ Artemis core is a completely JMS-agnostic messaging system with its own non-JMS API.
+Apache ActiveMQ Artemis core is a completely JMS-agnostic messaging system with its own API.
 We call this the core API.

 Core Messaging Concepts

 Some of the core messaging concepts are similar to JMS concepts, but core messaging concepts differ in some ways.
 In general the core messaging API is simpler than the JMS API, since we remove distinctions between queues, topics and subscriptions.
 We'll discuss each of the major core messaging concepts in turn, but to see the API in detail, please consult the Javadoc.

 A message is the unit of data which is sent between clients and servers.

 A message has a body which is a buffer containing convenient methods for reading and writing data into it.

 A message has a set of properties which are key-value pairs.
 Each property key is a string and property values can be of type integer, long, short, byte, byte, String, double, float or boolean.

 A message has an address it is being sent to.
 When the message arrives on the server it is routed to any queues that are bound to the address - if the queues are bound with any filter, the message will only be routed to that queue if the filter matches.
 An address may have many queues bound to it or even none.
 There may also be entities other than queues, like diverts bound to addresses.

 Messages can be either durable or non durable.
 Durable messages in a durable queue will survive a server crash or restart.
 Non durable messages will never survive a server crash or restart.